labermt/CST126SRS02/README.md

 Notes:  char name [257];
 		std::cin << setw(256) << name;
-		check for nullptr presence in test cases. if present, short circuit
+		check for nullptr presence in test cases. if present, short circuit output the input in reverse line by line
 ---

 Purpose: